Pucheo-Gideon/SQL-Data-Warehouse-Project/README.md

 # Data Warehouse and Analytics Projects

+### Objective:
+Build a consolidated, modern Data Warehouse with SQL including Data wrangling techniques for reporting and business decision making

 ## General Principles
 -  Naming conventions: Use snake-case with lowercase letters and underscore(_) to separate words.
 -  Language: Use English for all names.